Calvineries/Gmod-Nexus-External-ESP/README.md

 The cheat doesn't detect gmod:
 - Use the beta gmod version: **Chromium x64**.

+The offsets are outdated:
+- You can use my "offset dumper" to get the new offsets: https://github.com/Calvineries/gmod-x64-offsets-dumper

 In Singleplayer the ESP doesn't work:
 - Uncheck "Only Real Players"